-Our experience Probate Team understand that each estate is different.
-We can assist with obtaining Grant or Letters of Administration to a full Administration of a deceased estate.
+Our experienced Probate Team understand that each estate is different.
+We can assist with obtaining a Grant of Probate or Letters of Administration to full Administration of a deceased estate.

 Once our Probate Team have all the information we can give a clearer indication of the costs involved.

 Please note: There may be additional third party disbursements involved.
 A full breakdown can be provided on request.
 Probate Courts fees can be subject to change.

 For some further guidance on Inheritance Tax: https://www.gov.uk/inheritance-tax